The Music Building is our central facility for practice, rehearsal, recording, and classroom study.

 It offers an impressive variety of large, acoustically isolated rehearsal and performance spaces, including a 198-seat Choral Hall, a 280-seat Recital Hall, 4 rehearsal rooms, 7 recording studios, and 72 practice rooms and teaching studios.

-The music building and practice rooms are open daily from 7 am to 2 am.
+The music building and practice rooms are open 24 hours a day.

 The conservatory’s inventory of instruments includes: